 "Yes, Nina?"
 Her friend's was muffled by fabric.

 The princess bit her lip a few times, unsure of how to put her thoughts into words.
-"Do you think...he'll...remember me?" she ventured, watching the mountain of dresses stop moving suddenly.
+"He'll remember me, right?" she ventured, watching the mountain of dresses in the back stop moving suddenly.

 Chasta poked out her head and stared at her incredulously.
 "Are you seriously asking me that?"